frederic-perez/AmE-dictionary/data/dictionary.md

 __, to say the least.__
 __"duh" department__ :astonished: _From the "duh" department, sit in a shaded area if you want to see your phone's screen clearly._
 __(deep) into the weeds__ _idiom_ :two::hammer:
+__(not) half the person/man/woman (one) used to be__ _idiom_ Having a reduced, diminished, or weakened physique, disposition, conviction, prowess, or mental acuity, as after some action, event, or trauma.
+Sometimes used in the negative but to the same effect.
 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"
 __#s__ :two::hammer: _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._
 __101__ Used to say that a piece of knowledge relating to something is very simple and basic.
 From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered "101."